boytchev/mannequin.js/README.md

 # Initialization

-The **mannequin.js** library is provided as a JavaScript file that has to be include along with three.js.
+The **mannequin.js** library is provided as a JavaScript file that has to be include along with three.js or three.min.js.

 ### Minimal program